xephora/Threat-Remediation-Scripts/Threat-Track/CS_INSTALLER/readme.md

 # Observed malicious IOCs for the CS_installer aka ChromeLoader Malware

-### CrowdStrike Queries to hunt for ScheduledTasks
+### CrowdStrike Queries to hunt for ChromeLoader ScheduledTasks

 ```
 ChromeLoader ScriptContent!=null